 On July 17, 1827, English chemist Sir Frederick Abel was born.
 Abel was a military explosives specialist, and with the chemist Sir James Dewar, invented cordite in 1889, which is a smokeless gunpowder that was later adopted as the standard explosive of the British army, and proved vital in WWI.

+Frederick Abel was the son of the German-English musician Johann Leopold Abel and great-grandson of Leopold August Abel.
+His scientific interest grew through his uncle A. J. Abel, a mineralogist and pupil of Jakob Berzelius.
 Frederick Abel studied chemistry at the Royal Polytechnic Institution.
 In 1845 he started studying at the Royal College of Chemistry and he was later appointed lecturer in chemistry at the Royal Military Academy, Woolwich, succeeding Michael Faraday, who had held that post since 1829.
 Frederick Abel served as ordnance chemist at the Chemical Establishment of the Royal Arsenal at Woolwich and became a leading authority on explosives in Great Britain.
 Abel also became chemist at the War Department and chemical referee to the government.

-Even though guncotton was more powerful than gunpoweder, it was also more unstable.
+Even though guncotton was more powerful than gunpowder, it was also more unstable.
 It was then John Taylor who obtained an English patent for guncotton.
 However, one of the factories producing guncotton exploded in 1862 and then Thomas Prentice & Company started to manufacture guncotton in Stowmarket.
 Frederick Abel began his research at Waltham Abbey Royal Gunpowder Mills leading to a manufacturing process that eliminated the impurities in nitrocellulose making it safer to produce and a stable product safer to handle.
 Abel patented this process in 1865 when the second Austrian guncotton factory exploded.
 After the Stowmarket factory exploded in 1871, Waltham Abbey began production of guncotton for torpedo and mine warheads.
 Smokeless Powders came into general use towards the end of the 19th century.
-The Britih government adopted cordite and it was invented jointly by Frederick Abel and Sir James Dewar.
+The British government adopted cordite and it was invented jointly by Frederick Abel and Sir James Dewar.
 Abel further researched the behaviour of black powder when ignited, along with the Scottish physicist Sir Andrew Noble.